MichaelCade/90DaysOfDevOps/Days/day39.md

 ![](/Days/Images/Day39_Git24.png)

-Now we have no readme.md in our working directory.
+Now we have no readme.mdin our working directory.
 We could have used `git rm readme.md` and this would then be reflected in our git database.
 Let's also delete from here to simiulate it being removed completely.

 ![](/Days/Images/Day39_Git25.png)